isinaltinkaya/WPSG2022/fst_pbs.md

 If you had problems with the above commands, the plots can also be found [here](results/yri.jpt.ceu.1dsfs.pdf)

-  - Which population has the largest population size?

   - The data is a small subset of the genome (2Mb).
 If you had analysed 6Mb it should have looked like [this](results/realSFS4.pdf)